 Monday through Friday our wake-up call for fieldwork or lab is 7:00 AM.
 Breakfast ends at 7:20 AM.
 We leave for the sites at 7:30 AM.
 Work is scheduled from 8:00 AM to 5:30 PM.
 Lunch will be from 12:00 to 1:00 PM "in the field."
 Please be aware that all participants are expected to assist in a rotational schedule of daily chores such as cleaning up after meals.

-The day will be spent either digging in the Cavità or under the Umbrian sun at Coriglia or Crocifisso.
+The day will be spent either digging under the Umbrian sun at Coriglia or in the lab.
 Participants will learn how to use basic archaeological tools: trowels, shovels, pick axes and wheelbarrows.
-There will also be training in the use of other archaeometric tools such as the XRF.
 In the Lab, participants will receive hands-on instruction in cleaning and identifying artifacts as well as in sorting, documenting, and cataloging the finds.

 At 7:00 PM, the group will meet for dinner in the Convent cloister.
 Dinner and lectures are mandatory.
 The dinner menu is “set” but vegetarian meals will be available on request.